Insights into local presence management

 How to Ask for a Review

-On April 12, 2018, Google updated its review guidelines.
-This update is regarding review solicitation: Google no longer allows what in the industry is known as "review-gating"—the practice of discouraging negative reviews.
+In April 2018, Google updated its review guidelines to address the growing issue of review solicitation.
+In short, Google no longer allows what is known in the industry as "review-gating"—the practice of discouraging negative reviews.

-To explain how review-gating works, picture a brand's webpage with a form-fill asking you about your customer experience.
-If you provide positive feedback (3, 4, or 5 stars), you are sent to a page asking you to review them on Google.
+To understand how review-gating works, picture a brand's webpage with a form asking you about your customer experience.
+If you provide positive feedback (3, 4, or 5 stars), you are sent to a page asking you to post a positive review on Google or another site.
 If you were to leave negative feedback (1 or 2 stars), you most likely won’t be sent to a page that asks you to share a review; instead, you would be redirected to internal customer service to get your matter dealt with privately.

 To date, this has been a highly effective way for businesses to get positive reviews on their listings and improve their overall review rating.
-Now that industry giants like Google (Yelp also has a similar policy) are specifically stating they are against review-gating, and threatening to remove all reviews of a business that gets caught, the risk is simply too high.
+But now that industry giants like Google are specifically stating they are against review-gating—and threatening to remove all reviews of a business that gets caught—the risk is simply too high.
 If you are using a piece of software, you should make sure it doesn't use review-gating as a tactic.

-This recent change in the review side of listings may prompt you to consider: "What is the correct way to ask for a review?”
-To this I have two different ways you can go about asking without breaking these new rules.
+This recent change in the review side of listings may prompt you to consider: "What is the correct way to ask for a review?"
+There are two different ways you can go about asking without breaking these new rules.

-This move by the industry giants to be against review solicitation is an attempt on their part to make the review section speak more truly to the customer experience and to deflate some of the inflated review scores that exist.
+This move against review-gating by industry giants is an attempt on their part to make reviews speak more truly to the customer experience and to deflate some of the inflated review scores that exist.
 We now need to learn how to play within the new rules that are set out for us.